trinodb/trino/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

 Introduction
 ============

-The :doc:`kafka` for Presto allows access to live topic data from Apache Kafka using Presto.
-This tutorial shows how to set up topics, and how to create the topic description files that back Presto tables.
+The :doc:`kafka` for Trino allows access to live topic data from Apache Kafka using Trino.
+This tutorial shows how to set up topics, and how to create the topic description files that back Trino tables.

 Installation
 ============

-This tutorial assumes familiarity with Presto and a working local Presto installation (see :doc:`/installation/deployment`).
-It focuses on setting up Apache Kafka and integrating it with Presto.
+This tutorial assumes familiarity with Trino and a working local Trino installation (see :doc:`/installation/deployment`).
+It focuses on setting up Apache Kafka and integrating it with Trino.

 Step 1: Install Apache Kafka
 ----------------------------